jeffreysbrother/tcg-prep/README.md

 This script automates the following tasks:

 * Reload Vagrant
-* Checkout previous branch if in a detached head state (a common side effect of reloading Vagrant)
+* For all specified repos, checkout previous branch if in a detached head state (a common side effect of reloading Vagrant)
-* Pull origin if behind
+* For all specified repos, pull if behind origin
-* Copy production site configs to local site configs
+* For all specified site configs, copy production one to local counterpart

 ### Installation